patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - Copying sql file (`setup.sql`) to `docker-entrypoint-initdb.d` to be executed when we initialize container.
 - Copying `cleaned_data.csv` file to the postgres container.
 - Creating schema and table with `cleaned_data.csv` by executing `setup.sql` file.
+- Replicating postgres container to simulate another database for data warehouse with empty table using `postgres-target.Dockerfile`, and `target.sql` file.
 - Installing `requirements.txt` for airflow's container to be able to use libraries we needed in DAGs.
 - Add a Kaggle credentials file: `kaggle.json` (in this case we use Kaggle API) to make API usable.